-Red Hat JBoss Fuse provides a set of jaas: \ console commands, which you can use to edit JAAS user data from the console.
+Red Hat JBoss Fuse provides a set of jaas: console commands, which you can use to edit JAAS user data from the console.
+This works both for standalone JAAS realms and for Fabric JAAS realms.

-The jaas: \ console commands are not compatible with the LDAP JAAS module.
+The jaas: console commands are not compatible with the LDAP JAAS module.